Silhouette of a person lying in bed with an alarm clock and a person standing nearby

 Want to work together to design a structure that fits your schedule, supports your creative process, and levels up your career?
 Scroll down for more information about how to get a custom coaching quote from me.

 • If you have an incredible personal story or a compelling big idea, but no time to author a book, I can help.
 Through a series of comprehensive interviews, I’ll learn your story inside and out.
-As a seasoned journalist with years of experience writing profiles, I excel at mining insights from interviews and transforming them into engaging narratives.
-As our interviews continue, I’ll distill your ideas and experiences into a book that sounds authentically like you, submitting chapters to you at targeted checkpoints throughout the process.
+As a seasoned journalist with over a decade of experience profiling celebrities, authors, and other public figures, I excel at mining insights from interviews and transforming them into engaging narratives.
+As our interviews continue, I’ll distill your ideas and experiences into a book that sounds authentically like you.
+Throughout the process, I’ll submit chapters to you at targeted checkpoints, then implement your feedback.
 If you’re looking for a trusted creative partner to tell your story, please reach out to me to schedule a free consultation.
-I’m also available to ghostwrite shorter form content, like articles, book proposals, speeches, and more.
+I’m also available to ghostwrite shorter form content, like articles, speeches, thought leadership, and more.

 • Are you a writer looking for guidance about the path to publication?
-I’m available to consult with you on a wide variety of materials, from editing your query letter to collaborating on your book proposal.
-Together we’ll craft a persuasive, attention-getting pitch for your book.
+I’m available to consult with you on a wide variety of materials and topics, from editing your query letter to strategizing about your agent search.
+Together we’ll craft a persuasive, attention-getting pitch for your book and get it in the hands of the right creative partner.
 If you’d simply like to ask my advice about the path to publication or brainstorm about how to position your book, I’m available to consult by the hour.

 Alternatively, perhaps you’re a brand looking for a professional storyteller, or a publishing company looking for an industry expert.
 If that sounds like you, please reach out and tell me how I can help.